minakosm/Inside-mApp/README.md

 [![runs with Expo Go](https://img.shields.io/badge/Runs%20with%20Expo%20Go-4630EB.svg?style=flat-square&logo=EXPO&labelColor=f3f3f3&logoColor=000)](https://expo.dev/client)

 ### Usage
-The HomePage consists of a button that enables the user to pick a map from the stored `.json` files in their device's filesystem manager.
+The HomeScreen consists of a button that enables the user to pick a map from the stored `.json` files in their device's filesystem manager.
 The starting position in the space of interest, can be defined by double-tapping on the map window.
 After that, the user direction can be initialized with a pan gesture on the map window shown in the app.
 Now, before a navigation session starts, the user must hold their devicee in front of them and press the `START/STOP` button on the top of the screen.

 Other availiable funfunctions are: